Quickstart & Example Apps

 This step is important to ensure you are able to authenticate and generate an access token.
 See details about Authentication here.

 .env, then fill out

 # Copy the .env.example file to .env, then fill # out RAILZ_AUTH_URL, RAILZ_CLIENT_ID and RAILZ_CLIENT_SECRET in .env cp .env.example .env

 Install dependencies and start the example backend app.
 Your backend server will be running at http://localhost:4000.

-# install dependencies yarn install # Start the backend app yarn start # Server should run at http://localhost:4000
+# install dependencies and Start the backend app yarn server # Server should run at http://localhost:4000